-The 3 art materials oil painters should avoid include Zinc Oxide, Clove Oil, and Solvents.
-The last two are usable under the right conditions, so I will explain a bit further to eliminate confusion.
+The 3 art materials oil painters should avoid (in certain circumstances) include Zinc Oxide, Clove Oil, and Solvents.
+All 3 are usable under the right conditions, so I will explain a bit further to eliminate confusion.

-Zinc Oxide makes dried oil paint brittle (prone to cracking) and can cause the paint to delaminate (peel off).
+I’ve decided to modify my thoughts about Zinc Oxide in relation to oil paint.
+George Hanlon of Natural Pigments cites the Meclenberg studies at the Smithsonian to caution against using zinc in oil painting.
+The studies show that zinc cause oil paint to become brittle (prone to cracking) and can cause the paint to delaminate (peel off).
 There is a ton of research available about the downsides to zinc oxide, but one of the best articles I’ve read is found on JustPaint.org.

-A zinc/titanium white mix is popular among landscape painters because zinc white remains brighter over time.
-You just need to decide if that extra bit of brightness is worth the risk.
+A zinc/titanium white mix is popular among landscape painters because zinc white remains brighter over time than Titanium alone and forms a stronger paint film in the long run than Titanium.

 Clove oil is fantastic for slowing down the oxidation (drying) of oil paints.
 I’ve been experimenting with clove oil and a palette cover to slow down the drying of the paints on my palette.

 Avoid mixing the clove oil directly into your paint.
 Clove oil softens the final paint film and leaves it susceptible to damage – just ask conservators who’ve worked with paintings where clove oil was mixed into the paint.
 The softer ‘skin’ allows dirt and pollutants to embed more easily into the paint and the gentlest cleaning agents can damage the paintings.

 That’s what happens with water-mixable oils as well.
 The paint dries slower and softer than traditional oil paint.